 Launch yourself from catapult. [...]
 Hover to the map’s central lake using your shield as a glider.
 Meet a shark.
 Ride the shark across the lake. [...]
 Plant a mine outside the enemy’s front door.
 Escape!
 Don’t escape.
 You have been killed by a falling longboat.

 The game, released in 2013, was rather little known in the beginning, but quickly gained a big following and became very popular, not only thanks to dynamic action, but also – or maybe first and foremost – thanks to the absurd sense of humour of its creators, allowing the player to realise even the craziest ideas.

 Trench Run – the next game developed by Marcinkowski’s Transhuman Design studio – had a lukewarm reception.
 Its simple and repetitive formula was not able to compete with the baroque complexity of the duels in King Arthur’s Gold.
-However, Marcinkowski and his team got back in shape with its single player action game Butcher, requiring grand precision and toying with connotations with the extremely brutal video games from the 1990s.
+However, Marcinkowski and his team got back in shape with its single-player action game Butcher, requiring grand precision and toying with the connotations of the extremely brutal video games from the 1990s.
 Another branch of Marcinkowski’s activity – active promotion of the indie games movement – was equally important to creating games.
-Soldat’s creator became one of its icons and regularly did lectures encouraging small studios brimming with creative ideas.
+Soldat’s creator became one of its icons and regularly gives lectures which encourage small studios brimming with creative ideas.

 Originally written by Paweł Schreiber in Polish, August 2017, translated by Patryk Grabowski, October 2017.